St. Joseph's Episcopal Church (Fayetteville, North Carolina)

-St. Joseph's Episcopal Church is a historic black Episcopal church complex located at Fayetteville, Cumberland County, North Carolina.
-Its historic church at Ramsey and Moore Streets was built in 1896.
-It is a low, shingled, Queen Anne style frame church with English Gothic and Spanish accents.
-It features a three-part stained glass window, deeply projecting semi-octagonal chancel, and steeply pitched main roof with exposed rafters.
-Also on the property are the contributing Parish House and Parsonage.
-It was chartered in 1873, and is the second oldest Episcopal congregation in Fayetteville.
+St. Joseph’s Episcopal Church is a historic Black Episcopal church complex located in Fayetteville, Cumberland County, North Carolina.
+Chartered in 1873, it is the second-oldest Episcopal congregation in Fayetteville.
+The historic church building, located at the corner of Ramsey and Moore Streets, was constructed in 1896.
+It is a low, shingled, Queen Anne–style frame church incorporating English Gothic and Spanish architectural accents.
+Notable features include a three-part stained-glass window, a deeply projecting semi-octagonal chancel, and a steeply pitched main roof with exposed rafters.
+Also contributing to the historic character of the property are the Parish House and the Parsonage.